MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/administration/exclude-sites-from-retention-policy.md

 1. Next to **SharePoint Sites**, select **Choose sites**.

-1. Select **X** for the site that you want to remove from the policy.
+1. Select the "X" character for the site URL that you want to remove from the policy.

 1. Select **Done** > **Save**.